davis-hoover/opencpi/projects/assets/applications/drc_test/README.md

 # Description
 This application performs hardware-in-the-loop testing for any drc worker.
 A radio-specific OAS XML is used by passing its path as an argument.
-A radio-specific CSV file with test cases is used by pass its path as an additional argument.
+A radio-specific CSV file with test cases is used by passing its path as an additional argument.
 This application is intended to perform basic tests to ensure that the ranges of allowable values are properly enforced for sampling rate, analog RF bandwidth, tuning frequency, gain, and gain modes (AGC/manual).